sverrirs/ruvsarpur/README.md

 pip install -r requirements.txt
 ```

->> If you run into trouble installing the python-levenstein package (it is optional) then check out this solution on StackOverflow http://stackoverflow.com/a/33163704
+> If you run into trouble installing the python-levenstein package (it is optional) then check out this solution on StackOverflow http://stackoverflow.com/a/33163704

-## Contributing
-Please use a pull/rebase, e.g. `git pull --rebase origin master` when merging changes from master to your branch to avoid unnecessary merge commits.
+*This tool includes the ffmpeg video processing kit.
+If you are on any other platform than Windows 64bit you will need to [download the binary executable of ffmpeg](https://www.ffmpeg.org/download.html) for your operating system from the official website and then specify its path using the `--ffmpeg` command line parameter.*

 # ruvsarpur.py
 This is a python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.
+It is operated  solely through a windows or linux command prompt.

 ## Finding and listing shows
 After downloading the script can be run by typing in